Blotch3D/Blotch3D/README.md

 analogous to a movie frame.
 A moving 3D scene is created by drawing successive frames---typically at about 15 to 60 times per second.

+Depth buffer

+3D subsystems must keep track of the depth of each bit of polygon surface so that they know to draw the nearer pixel over the farther pixel in the 2D display.
+The depth buffer is an array with one element per 2D pixel, where each element is (typically) a 32-bit floating point value indicating the depth of the nearest polygon surface at that pixel.

+Near clipping plane (near clip)

+The distance at which a depth buffer element is equal to zero.
+Nearer surfaces are not drawn.

+Far clipping plane (far clip)

+The distance at which a depth buffer element is equal to the maximum possible floating-point value.
+Farther surfaces are not drawn.

 Troubleshooting
 ---------------